sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-5-run/cp-starter-ibpm-employeeonboarding-5-run.md

 Now, you will run the workflow and see how the new events and data are automatically processed and shown in process workspace in real time.

-1. In the Workflow Management Fiori launchpad, open the **Monitor Workflow - Workflow Definitions** tile to see all deployed workflow definitions.
+1. In the Workflow Management Launchpad, open the **Monitor Workflow - Workflow Definitions** tile to see all deployed workflow definitions.

     ![Open Monitor Workflows](monitor-workflow.png)